 Third, because they are still sealed and unopened, the coins in monster boxes are unsearched and have not been cherry-picked for quality.
 That gives the buyer of these boxes the ability to search the coins in the box and look for the best ones if they are interested in having their coins professionally graded.
 Or they just prefer coins in original rolls for other reasons.

 American Silver Eagles are often traded in green monster boxes.
-Each individual roll inside the box is stamped with the U.S. Mint's seal, and the boxes have strapping tape around them.
+Each individual roll inside the box is stamped with the U.S. Mint seal, and the boxes have strapping tape around them.
 For 2011 to 2014 when the U.S. Mint supplemented its production of Silver Eagles at the West Point Mint with coins made at the San Francisco Mint, it stamped on the yellow strapping tape which mint made the coins.
 That is how purchasers of the monster boxes were able to have the coins from San Francisco certified by grading companies as having been produced there, as there is no way to tell from examining the coins.
 But in 2015 the Mint stopped indicating which mint produced the coins on the boxes.
+For more information about this exciting discovery, read this info-vault article.

 Monster boxes from other world mints also use various official seals and tapes that provide the buyer confidence that they are buying an original, unopened box of coins.